World's Wildest Police Videos

-World's Wildest Police Videos (shortened to Police Videos in Season 4) is an American reality TV series that ran on Fox from 1998 to 2001.
+World's Wildest Police Videos (shortened to Police Videos during its fourth season) is an American reality television series that ran on Fox from 1998 to 2001.
 In 2012, Spike announced that it had commissioned 13 new episodes with the revival of the original name and John Bunnell returning as host, which premiered on May 7, 2012, and ended on August 13, 2012.
 The series deals with police videos from across the world.
 Video footage of car chases, subsequent arrests, robberies, riots and other crimes appear on the show.

 Production

-World's Wildest Police Videos began in 1998 and ran for four seasons, comprising a total of 56 episodes, before being officially cancelled in 2002.
+World's Wildest Police Videos began in 1998 and ran for four seasons, comprising a total of 56 episodes, before being officially canceled in 2002.
 In Season 4, the name was shortened to Police Videos.

 Most of the police videos featured on the show were from various U.S. police departments, but footage from other nations such as Argentina, South Korea, Brazil, Russia, Australia, New Zealand, and the United Kingdom also appeared.
-Video sources included cameras from police cars, helicopters, store security systems, news reporters, and private citizens from around the world.
-Much of the footage had previously only been seen by law enforcement officials.
+Video sources included police dashcams, cameras from police and news helicopters, store security systems, news reporters, and private citizens from around the world.
+Much of the aired footage had previously only been seen by law enforcement officials before it appeared on the show.

 The show became popular with viewers.
 It had the highest ratings of any Fox network television special to that date.
 It was also featured on Entertainment Tonight and was re-aired later that month.
 It was the first sweeps-month special ever to run twice during a sweeps period by Fox.